code-with-amitk/Code-examples/Operating_Systems/Linux/Kernel/Interrupts/Types_And_Sources_of_Interrupts.md

 ```

 - **2. Vectored & Non Vectored**
-- *1. Vectored?* The interrupts which have fixed address location ie ISR to be executed on occurence of Interrupt.
+  - *a.
+Vectored?* The interrupts which have fixed address location ie ISR to be executed on occurence of Interrupt.
-- *2. Non Vectored?* The interrupts which does not have fixed address location for ISR to be executed at occurence
+  - *b.
+Non Vectored?* The interrupts which does not have fixed address location for ISR to be executed at occurence

 - **3. Maskable & Non Maskable Interrupts**
-- *1. Maskable?* Interrupts which can be ignored by CPU.
+  - *a.
+Maskable?* Interrupts which can be ignored by CPU.
-- *2. Non Maskable?* Interrupts which cannot be ignored by CPU.
+  - *b.
+Non Maskable?* Interrupts which cannot be ignored by CPU.

 ## Source of Interrupt
 - **1. IO Device:**